 This course is designed to provide criminal justice majors with a capstone experience emphasizing integration of knowledge.
 Students will analyze contemporary issues in order to demonstrate mastery of the content acquired in previous courses.
-In addition to other requirements, students will develop and prepare a research project that will result in an end of semester presentation to the class.
-This course should be taken in the semester immediately preceding graduation.
+In addition to other requirements, students will develop and prepare a re-